nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 ## Testing

-One of the main aim for the aplha demo is testing.
-Your share results will help us to make NymVPN robust and stabilise both the client and the network through provided measurements.
+One of the main aims of the demo is testing; your results will help us to make NymVPN robust and stabilise both the client and the network through provided measurements.

 1. Create a directory called `nym-vpn_tests` and copy your `nym-vpn-cli` binary and `sandbox.env` to that directory
 2. Copy the [block below](./nym-vpn.md#testssh) and save it to the same folder as `tests.sh`